 Filtering out background noise comes easy for this beast, being that it boasts an advanced noise reduction microphone, that makes your voice sound crystal clear.
 I got outstanding results when filtering noises from the street or the TV in the room next door.

 Logitech Brio also has a 5x digital zoom, which is rarely needed, but it can also come quite handy when used in 4K video.
-This is just for additional information because I never used it during gaming sessions.

 It even boasts a special infrared feature.